dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

   migrate: ['npx knex migrate:latest']
 ```

-To run your migrations locally, run `npx dbos-sdk migrate`.
+To run your migrations locally, run `npx @dbos-inc/dbos-sdk migrate`.

-When you [deploy](./application-management.md#registering-and-deploying-applications) an application to DBOS Cloud, it runs `npx dbos-sdk migrate` to apply all schema changes before starting your application.
+When you [deploy](./application-management.md#registering-and-deploying-applications) an application to DBOS Cloud, it runs `npx @dbos-inc/dbos-sdk migrate` to apply all schema changes before starting your application.

 ### Destroying Database Instances